phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 ## File Input and Output

 The expression evaluator is capable of reading a set of data from an input file specified on the command line.
-This allows the app to obtain the multiple expressions to be evaluated and the corresponding variables, as well as the values to be substituted into those values.
+This allows the app to obtain multiple expressions to be evaluated and the corresponding variables, as well as the values to be substituted into those variables.

-Each record is read into a data structure called a calculation dictionary.
+Each record is read into a data structure called a calculation dictionary (calculation_dict).
 This acts as a workspace from which the app can read the expression to evaluate and the values to substitute into the expression.
 Once the expression is evaluated, the result is written back into the calculation dictionary.

 Once all the evaluations are carried out, the list of calculation dictionaries is then written out to a file supplied on the command line.